 Typical Essay Question:

 A signed short personal statement describing the applicant's academic and other interests.
-This statement should describe the specific area of proposed study and the applicant's reasons for wishing to study at Oxford and it must conclude with the following signed statement: "I certify that this essay is my own work."
-This personal essay must not exceed 1,000 words in length and should be written in as simple and direct a manner as possible
+This statement should describe the specific area of proposed study and the applicant's reasons for wishing to study at Oxford and it must conclude with the following signed statement: “I attest that this essay is my own work and is wholly truthful.
+Neither it nor any earlier draft has been edited by anyone other than me, nor has anyone else reviewed it to provide me with suggestions to improve it.
+I understand that any such editing or review would disqualify my application.”
+This personal essay must not exceed 1,000 words in length and should be written in as simple and direct a manner as possible.
+While fellowship advisors are happy to meet with you and talk about your plans, we may not provide feedback on your essays; we still encourage you to meet with us several times throughout the summer as you work on your application.

-Phase 2: No later than the campus deadline (August 31, 2012), you should submit one copy of the printed draft of your Rhodes application, including supporting materials to Usdan 130.
-You also need an original Brandeis transcript; you also need to include copies of any non-Brandeis transcripts (i.e. summer school, study abroad).
+Phase 2: No later than the campus deadline (August 22, 2016), you should submit one copy of the printed draft of your Rhodes application, including supporting materials to Meredith Monaghan (email@example.com).
+You must also submit an original Brandeis transcript, as well as a copy of any non-Brandeis transcripts (i.e. summer school, study abroad).
 You will still be able (or likely encouraged) to make changes to your application, even after the campus deadline, although the Rhodes endorsement committee may or may not see these edits.
 Please DO NOT STAPLE your application.

 Finalists will be invited to regional interviews in mid November.